grammyjs/website/site/docs/guide/introduction.md

 Create a new directory somewhere.
 It will contain your bot project.
-Open this new directory in VSCode.
+Open this new directory in VS Code.

 ```sh
 mkdir ./my-bot